shirleysurelyho/roman-hls-cosmology.github.io/workshops/index.md

 #### Registration

 Please use the following link to register to this meeting.
-The room we wi
+The workshop will be limited to 60 participants.

 #### Agenda